vishalbakshi/webgpupuzzles/My Solutions.md

 In hindsight, I should have loaded `a` into shared memory `smemA` to make this operation quicker.

-Here is the visualization of the convolution between the first four sliding windows of `a` and `b`:
+Here is the visualization of the convolution between `b` and the first four sliding windows of `a`:

 ![Visualizing my solution for Puzzle 11 in Excel - first four iterations](screenshots/my_solution_puzzle_11_1.png)